dtraychev/ff_edge_tst/README.md

-# Firefox minimal Tree Style Ta
+# Firefox minimal Tree Style Tab

 This is my custom setting of userChrome based on [FlyingFox](https://github.com/akshat46/FlyingFox).